gxchain/gxc-relay-contract/README.md

 ### Deploy

-> Note: A file named .secret should be created with contains the brain key of your eth account
+> Note: A file named .secret should be created which contains the brain key of your eth account

 ```bash
 npm run ropsten // for ropsten testnet